trdownie/ucd-cv-website/README.md

 - *Pitch*: an elevator icon and 4 small chunks of text to add **metaphorical** value and break up the text
 - *History*: icons for each of the roles I’ve had, again adding **metaphorical** value to help interpretation
 - *Skills*: more icons, again adding **metaphorical** value, and a bar chart representing progress in a visually appealing and logical way
-- *Projects*: screenshots of the projects so the user can see at a glance work that has been done.
+- *Projects*: screenshots of the projects so the user can see at a glance work that has been done (Screenshots not implemented as awaiting completion of more projects)
 - *Contact*: multiple ways to contact me – contact form, telephone number, email address and social media links
 - *Contact*: a simple link to a downloadable PDF CV

 #### *Surface*
 Following the wireframes, the final step of design was to create in-depth **mockups**.
 These were also created in Figma using the three main screen sizes.